italocampos/colorido/README.md

 ## Usage

-To use the functions, download and import the lib within your code.
-After, just call the function with the color you want to print.
+To use the PyTextColor functions, import the lib in your code and just call the function with the color you want to print.
 See the example below:

 ``` Python
 import color